jackdewinter/pymarkdown/docs/rules/rule_md006.md

 It is not clear how this rule, which is disabled by default, differs from Rule Md007.
 To make sure this rule is well-rounded, it has been changed to work with nested list blocks and block quotes.

+## Fix Description

+The containers will be altered so that they start at the beginning of "the line".
+As that definition was not clearly understood [Rule MD007](./rule_md007.md) was created to more clearly handle the issue.